 |Partner Event Identifier||The unique name or ID of each event as defined on ironSource's side.

-Obtain the corresponding Event ID from ironSource and set in the text field.
+Obtain the corresponding Event ID from ironSource and set it in the text field.

 When checked - AppsFlyer sends all the parameters including the revenue value (if it exists in the event).